fbaumdicker/SpacerPlacer/README.md

    ```bash
    python spacerplacer.py <input_path> <output_path> -it ccf [more_options]
    ```
-alternatively for "ccf" you can use "crisprcasfinder". "input_path" is the top-level directory of the run, in this case "path-to-experiment/experiment".
+ "input_path" is the top-level directory of the run, in this case "path-to-experiment/experiment".
 Note, that currently you need to specify the top-level directory not an individual group directory (even if you are only running one group).